SiteOne (SITE)

 8. Earnings Per Share

-SiteOne’s EPS grew at a weak 3.8% compounded annual growth rate over the last five years, lower than its 12.7% annualized revenue growth.
-This tells us the company became less profitable on a per-share basis as it expanded.
+SiteOne’s EPS grew at an unimpressive 4.6% compounded annual growth rate over the last five years, lower than its 11.7% annualized revenue growth.
+This tells us the company became less profitable on a per-share basis as it expanded due to non-fundamental factors such as interest expenses and taxes.

 SiteOne Trailing 12-Month EPS (GAAP)

 We can take a deeper look into SiteOne’s earnings to better understand the drivers of its performance.
-As we mentioned earlier, SiteOne’s operating margin was flat this quarter but declined by 4.3 percentage points over the last five years.
-Its share count also grew by 1.1%, meaning the company not only became less efficient with its operating expenses but also diluted its shareholders.
-SiteOne Diluted Shares Outstanding
+As we mentioned earlier, SiteOne’s operating margin expanded this quarter but declined by 4 percentage points over the last five years.
+This was the most relevant factor (aside from the revenue impact) behind its lower earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

 Like with revenue, we analyze EPS over a more recent period because it can provide insight into an emerging theme or development for the business.